Turbine Potsdam's hopes of saving season wearing thin – DW – 05/05/2023

 While turmoil at the board level and in the coaching ranks has been a distraction, a near wholesale roster turnover in the offseason has put immense pressure on the players.

-"There’s no need to act like a secret, it's been extremely difficult.
+"There’s no need to act like it's a secret, it has been extremely difficult.
 There are so many players with different backgrounds, origins, and languages on the squad, it can be a barrier to communication," Weidauer said.
 "It takes time together on the pitch to figure these things out, but by now we don't really have time."

 Tradition no longer pays